mszegedy/plea/story/ch-7.md

 "So, that's their thing?
 They're Keleykh's doctors?" asked Vasilisa, habitually trying to demonstrate that she was still paying attention.

 "Well… no," said Sofia.
 "All but a few are actually fishermen.
-Fishing is traditionally connected to medicine in Samoyedic culture, and the Tonins were fishermen-shamans before they were doctors.
+Fishing is traditionally connected to medicine in Nganasan culture, and the Tonins were fishermen-shamans before they were doctors.
 They are the favored faction of the Sea-Mother.
 They usually take the form of loons, whose beaks can snap up disease spirits out of people like they snap up fish.
 If you see a loon far from the seashore, that's probably a Tonin spying on us.
 In fact, there's probably a Tonin spying on us right now.
-There's at least fifty of them.
+There's at least fifty of them, all of them shamans.

 "The good news is, they're a lot more self-interested than the Sump or Sibgorprom.
 They only really care about maintaining power, so if we can offer them a good enough deal, they'll betray the Sump for us.
 Hopefully."